34 Sights in Granada, Spain (with Map and Images)

 AlcaiceríaJesus Abizanda from Barbastro, Huesca, Spain / CC BY 2.0

-The Alcaicería de Granada is an alcaicería located in the immediate vicinity of the Cathedral of Granada in Granada, Spain.
-At present, it is dedicated to Granada's handicraft shops, where the popular Fajalauza earthenware, wood inlay or inlay, and colored glass lampposts are sold.
-It also includes shops such as bookshops, jewellers and catering establishments.
+The Alcaicería de Granada is an alcaicería located in the vicinity of the Cathedral of Granada in Granada, Spain.
+Today, it is dedicated to Granada's craft shops, where the popular Fajalauza earthenware, wood inlay or inlay, and coloured glass lampposts are sold.
+It also includes shops such as bookshops, jewellery shops and hospitality establishments.

 Wikipedia: Alcaicería de Granada (ES)